adityasharat/angular-chosen/README.md

 How to use:

-* Include module in your angular app.
+* Include this module in your angular app.
 ```JavaScript
 	angular.module('myModule', ['angular.chosen']);
 ```